-The school has a Director of Studies with overall responsibility for the whole school academic curriculum in liaison with the Head of Pre-Prep.
+The school has an Assistant Head (Academic) with overall responsibility for the whole school academic curriculum in liaison with the Head of Pre-Prep.

 The school aims to engender positive attitudes to learning by fostering a climate of enquiry where ideas are respected and can be freely shared.
 Through the delivery of our curriculum, we seek to ensure that learners: